A Beginner's Guide on International Trademark Registration through Madrid System

 However, to soften the consequences, the applicant may have the option of transforming the international registration into national applications.

 Series mark application is not available under the Madrid System, as the international registration needs to be based on a basic application.
 If so, we will have to pick 1 version of the mark (black and white recommended) for the filing of an international application.

 c.
-Not All Countries are within Madrid Union
+Not All Countries are within the Madrid Union

-Trademark owners need to appoint the respective foreign attorneys to facilitate the application in those countries.
+Trademark owners need to appoint the respective foreign attorneys to facilitate the applications in those countries.

 The table below highlights the differences between the Madrid system and Direct Filing:-